 The chronically ill also were more likely to report that their care was poorly managed, and that they received the wrong diagnosis or treatment.

-Meantime, read more about the “Sick in America” poll here and share your thoughts in the comments about how the findings confirm, change or enhance your view of the American health care system.
+Then, share your thoughts about how the findings confirm, change or enhance your view of the American health care system.

 Register or login for access to this item and much more